Final Project Portfolio

 - in a brief (5 minute) presentation in class, you will teach us what you have learned and how the rest of us might learn from your further

-- Preface: Your preface is an expanded abstract and self-reflection, serving as the introduction to your portfolio.
+- Preface: When you submit your final project to Canvas, you will include this time an expanded abstract and self-reflection–approximately 1-2 pages.
 After providing the abstract of the argument in a short paragraph (as you have done with each writing project), you will reflect on the work that went into the revision–what you have attempted to do with the essay, why and how you revised it, what you believe you have achieved with this writing.
 You should pinpoint 1 or more of the key aspects of the revision you have pursued.
 The Self-Reflection should also reflect on your progress and achievement as a writer and reader this term overall–what you have worked on (that to-do list I keep talking about), what you have achieved, what you want to keep working on in the coming semesters at Washington College.
 In other words, what does this portfolio represent of the work you have done this semester and the writing and critical reading you plan to continue in the coming semesters?

 - As always, your final version of the essay should include proper citation format for any references and include the statement of the Honor Code.